-Whenever I knew I had a mess on my hands, the dreaded blowouts, I would grab a bag beforehand and it would be a convenient little trash bag for the pile of wipes that followed.
+Whenever I knew I had a mess on my hands, the dreaded blowouts, I would reuse one of my small produce grocery bags beforehand and it would be a convenient little trash bag for the pile of wipes that followed.

 I’d add the dirty diaper to the pile, tie the bag up in a knot, and just toss it in the trash.

 I would also suggest investing in some on-the-go diaper bags for all those diaper blowout surprises!